SHtress/SHtress/README.md

 ### Hello there 👋

-I'm Stas Butryn backend/desktop developer and knowledge engineer.
+I'm Stas Butryn gameplay developer, backend/desktop developer, knowledge engineer.

-Mostly work with C/C++ but ready to learn something new.
-Have experience in automation with Python and Bash.
+Mostly work with Python and C/C++ but ready to learn something new.
+Have experience in automation with Bash.

 Interested in Artificial Intelligence and Operating Systems.
 Big fan of terminals and CLI.